meteor-blog/meteor-blog/index.md

 ### Custom Templates

+While the admin templates are opinionated, the front-end is bare markup, ready to by styled.
 If the default templates aren't doing it for you, you can override the default templates with your own by setting configuration variables:

 {% highlight coffeescript %}
 if Meteor.isClient